ddsb01/FairAssign/README.md

 **Data**: Please get the Brazilian e-commerce dataset using the link - Make sure that the data directory is structured as follows:

-**Code**: Please follow the notebook 'ecomm.ipynb' to reproduce the results for the e-commerce setting.
+**Code**: Please follow the notebook 'ecomm.ipynb' in ./e-commerce to reproduce the results for the e-commerce setting.
 You can get the data at the link
 Make sure the data directory structure is as follows